-In the first quarter of 2007, the Company initiated a manufacturing realignment primarily related to its ATM products, which included outsourcing certain manufacturing activities in the Americas region and shifting other manufacturing activities from high cost to low cost geographies in the Europe, Middle East and Africa as well as the Asia Pacific and Japan regions.
+In the first quarter of 2007, the Company initiated a manufacturing realignment primarily related to its ATM products, which included outsourcing certain manufacturing activities in the Americas region and shifting other manufacturing activities from high cost to low cost geographies in the Europe, Middle East and Africa region as well as the Asia Pacific and Japan region.
 As expected, this realignment has improved productivity and freed capital to invest in revenue-generating programs in sales, engineering and market development.
-As a result of this realignment, in the first quarter of 2007, the Company recorded \$46 million for employee severance and other termination benefits.
-Of the \$46 million initially recorded for this realignment, \$37 million was recorded as a discrete cost in accordance with Statement of Financial Accounting Standards No. 112 (SFAS 112), Employers' Accounting for Postemployment Benefits, and the remainder was recorded in accordance with Statement of Financial Accounting Standards No. 146 (SFAS 146), Accounting for Costs Associated with Exit or Disposal Activities.
-As of December 31, 2007, \$11 million of the initial reserve for this initiative remained, of which the Company made \$8 million in severance payments during the three months ended March 31, 2008.
-The reserve balance of \$3 million is expected to be utilized during the remainder of 2008.
+As a result of this realignment, in the first quarter of 2007, the Company recorded \$46 million for employee severance and other termination benefits in cost of products.
+Of the \$46 million initially recorded for this realignment, \$37 million was recorded as a discrete cost in accordance with SFAS 112, and the remainder was recorded in accordance with SFAS 146.
+As some employees were terminated prior to eligibility for severance and others were expected to continue employment in other parts of the Company, as well as due to the mix of employees differing from the original expected employee mix, the amount of severance payouts was lower than originally estimated.
+Accordingly, the Company reduced the manufacturing realignment reserve by \$11 million in the second quarter of 2007 to reflect the change in estimate.
+This reduction was recorded in cost of products in the Condensed Consolidated Statements of Operations for the three and six months ended June 30, 2007.
+As of December 31, 2007, \$11 million of the reserve remained for this initiative, of which \$9 million was utilized through payments during the first six months of 2008.
+The reserve balance of approximately \$2 million as of June 30, 2008 is expected to be paid over the balance of 2008.
+This initiative resulted in approximately 1,100 employee terminations.

 In the third quarter of 2007, NCR commenced a realignment program in Japan, which was primarily focused on its customer services.
-The realignment program included actions which were designed to improve operating efficiency and to strengthen the Company's competitive position in Japan and has resulted in reductions in employment.
+The realignment program, which resulted in approximately 130 employee terminations, included actions to improve operating efficiency and strengthen the Company's competitive position in Japan.
 As a result of this realignment program, in the third quarter of 2007, the Company recorded \$27 million as a discrete cost for employee severance in accordance with SFAS 112.
-As of December 31, 2007, \$7 million of the initial reserve for this initiative remained, which was fully utilized in the three months ended March 31, 2008.
+As of December 31, 2007, \$7 million of the initial reserve for this initiative remained, which was fully utilized in the six months ended June 30, 2008.

-The following table summarizes the remaining reserve for these activities as of December 31, 2007 and the remaining reserve as of March 31, 2008, which is included on the Condensed Consolidated Balance Sheets in other current liabilities.
-The cash expenditures necessary to satisfy the remaining obligations will be paid during the remainder of 2008.
+The following table summarizes the reserve liability for these realignment activities as of December 31, 2007 and as of June 30, 2008, which is included on the Condensed Consolidated Balance Sheets in other current liabilities.
+The cash expenditures necessary to satisfy the remaining obligations are expected to be paid primarily during the remainder of 2008.

-ıployee

-In millions Severance and Other Benefits

-Restructuring reserve

-Balance as of December 31, 2007 \$ 18

-Payments during the three months ended March 31, 2008 (15)

-Ending balance as of March 31, 2008 \$ 3
+In millions Employee Severance and Other Benefit: Restructuring reserves Balance as of December 31, 2007 \$ 18 Costs recognized during the six months ended June 30, 2008 32 Payments during the six months ended June 30, 2008 (19 Ending balance as of June 30, 2008 \$ 31

-During the first quarter of 2008, the Company recognized a \$16 million gain in selling, general and administrative expenses in the Condensed Consolidated Statement of Operations from the sale of a manufacturing facility in Canada, which had a net book value of \$4 million.
+In the six months ended June 30, 2008, the Company recognized \$23 million in gains in selling, general and administrative expenses in the Condensed Consolidated Statement of Operations from the sale of two separate properties in Canada.
+During the first quarter of 2008, the Company recognized a \$16 million gain from the sale of a manufacturing facility in Canada, and in the second quarter of 2008, the Company recognized a \$7 million gain from the sale of a separate property in Canada.